dpa99c/gpx-noise-generator/README.md

 ### -o or --output
 Filepath to write the output GPX file (containing noise).
-If not specified, the source GPX file will be overwritten.
+If not specified, the output filepath will be the source GPX filepath with `.noisy` appended as the file extension, For example if the input name is `foo/my.gpx` then the output filename will be `foo/my.gpx.noisy`

     $ gpx-noise-generator --input=/path/to/my.source.gpx --output=/path/to/my.target.gpx